 The body of knowledge for sales is broad.
 There is an incredible amount of literature on how to sell created on a seemingly daily basis.
 Virtually every aspect of sales skills, process, and technology have been covered across a variety of mediums.
 From podcasts and short blogs to full-length books, knowledge about the sales profession is available to everyone looking to deepen their understanding.

-A motivated sales professional will take time on their own to distil lessons from this vast body of content.
+A motivated sales professional will take time on their own to distill lessons from this vast body of content.
 A sales meeting, however, is a fantastic time to share this information across the team.
 From success stories to books and articles, sales meetings should be an opportunity to share.
 Salespeople should leave meetings having deepened their understanding of how they can become more effective.

 Sales managers can tie sales knowledge into team meetings and should do so on a regular basis.
 Ideally, presenting this content should be done in context.
 Connect discussions directly into situations encountered in recent sales, role-plays or other regular aspects of the sales job.